Nuuanu Park Place

 No analysis available

-The remarks explicitly say the building has '77% owner occupancy,' which matches the current building context.
-This is direct, high-confidence numeric evidence, so the value is kept at 77%.
+The remarks explicitly state that the building has 77% owner occupancy.
+This matches the current building context and is direct numeric evidence, so it should be retained.

-I searched the public remarks for explicit elevator information such as '4 elevators,' 'four elevators,' or 'multiple elevators,' but found nothing.
-Since there is no current value provided and no remark-based evidence, the elevator count remains unknown.
+I searched the public remarks for explicit elevator references such as 'elevators,' '4 elevators,' 'four elevators,' or 'multiple elevators,' but found none.
+Since no elevator count is stated in the remarks provided, the number cannot be confirmed from this data.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.